Baldur's Gate: Baldur's Gate III: The Black Hound

 Atari stated in December 2008 in a press conference that the Baldur's Gate series (among others) would be revisited after 2009.
 As a personal side project, Sawyer continued work on The Black Hound as a module for Neverwinter Nights 2 for a time.

 Baldur's Gate 3 by Overhaul Games

-After finishing the Enhanced Editions of Baldur's Gate and Baldur's Gate II, Overhaul Games announced to develop Baldur's Gate 3 with funding from Kickstarter.
-The studio later clarified their Baldur's Gate game to be a separate game from The Black Hound.
+After finishing the Enhanced Editions of Baldur's Gate and Baldur's Gate II, Overhaul Games said that development of Baldur's Gate 3 would be "a long-term goal" with funding possibly from Kickstarter.
+The studio later clarified their Baldur's Gate game would be a separate game from The Black Hound.
 Game developer Trent Oster suggested Thay and Waterdeep as possible settings for the game.
 Beamdog began calling the game Baldur's Gate Next as a way to differentiate it from the Bhaalspawn Saga.

 Overhaul Games and Beamdog eventually lost the rights to develop further Baldur's Gate games and the license was later acquired by Larian Studios, the Belgian developer behind the Divinity: Original Sin series.
 Their project, Baldur's Gate 3, was unveiled in 2019 and released four years later.